AI Slop Encyclopedia: Every Pattern, Every Fix, Every Tool

 </a>9. className-Only (No Custom CSS)

-text-wrap: balance or text-wrap: pretty.
-These modern CSS properties improve text layout with zero performance cost and AI never generates them.Part 7: Spacing Patterns
+text-wrap: balance for headings, no text-wrap: pretty for body.
+Both improve layout at zero performance cost, and AI never generates them.Part 7: Spacing Patterns

 1. Uniform py-20

-py-20 (5rem top and bottom).
-Sometimes py-24.
-Never anything else.
-The result is mechanical rhythm with no variation.
-Different sections should breathe differently based on their content and importance.2.
+py-20 (5rem top and bottom), sometimes py-24, never anything else.
+Mechanical rhythm, no variation.
+Different sections should breathe differently by content and importance.2.
 4px Grid Only

 3. No Off-Grid Values

 padding: 0.875rem or margin: 1.125rem.
-These fractional values are common in professional design where optical alignment matters more than mathematical precision.4.
+These fractional values are common where optical alignment matters more than mathematical neatness.4.
 Same Gap Everywhere

-gap-6 on every grid. gap-4 on every flex container.
-The gap never varies.
-Use different gaps based on the relationship between elements: tighter gaps for related items, wider gaps for unrelated ones.5.
+gap-6 on every grid, gap-4 on every flex row.
+Vary it by relationship: tighter gaps for related items, wider for unrelated ones.5.
 No Varied Section Padding

 6. No clamp() for Responsive Spacing

-clamp() creates fluid spacing that scales between viewport sizes:section {
+clamp() produces fluid spacing that scales between viewports:section {

 padding-block: clamp(2rem, 5vw, 5rem);